 If you have a passion for hairstyling and are ready to put it to work for you, here’s what you need to know.

 Ontario college hairstyling programs are typically one-year certificate programs.
 The programs are intensive, with plenty of training from industry professionals in on-site salon labs.
 Hairstyling courses include training in coloring and the latest trends in hairstyles, scalp and hair care, cutting techniques and many other skills associated with professional hairstyling.
 A hairstyling education involves more than just hands-on training, however – communication and business courses, professionalism training, and sanitation regulations are also part of the curriculum.

 Typically, hairdressing courses will require students to complete an apprenticeship in order to be eligible to write the provincial certification exam to obtain a hairstylist license.

 General Hairstyling Program Requirements

 Hairstylist programs require an Ontario Secondary School Diploma (OSSD) or equivalent.
 A grade 12 chemistry credit and classes in colour theory are highly recommended.

-Note: If you choose a hairstyling apprenticeship program, you will need to register with the Ministry of Advanced Education and Skills Development before enrolling.
+Note: If you choose a hairstyling apprenticeship program, you will need to register with the Ontario College of Trades before enrolling.